Chiapas with Kids: Waterfalls, Ancient Ruins, and the Wild Side of Mexico Your Family Will Never Forget

 Why We Are Going Back

 Chiapas changed how my kids think about travel.
 Before this trip, vacations meant beaches and pools.
 After Chiapas, they ask about jungles and ruins and waterfalls.
-They want to know what people eat in different places and why buildings look different and whether there are monkeys.
+They want to know what people eat in different places, why buildings look different, whether there are monkeys.
 Chiapas made them curious travelers, and I cannot put a price on that.

-If you are looking for a Mexico trip that goes beyond the resort experience -- one that challenges your family in the best possible ways and leaves everyone with stories they will tell for years -- Chiapas is waiting.
-And the waterfalls really are that blue.
+If you're looking for a Mexico trip that goes beyond the resort experience - one that challenges your family in the best possible ways and leaves everyone with stories they'll tell for years - Chiapas is waiting.
+And the waterfalls really are that blue. Ándale.

-Save this guide for later Reapply sunscreen every two hours - the tropical sun is much stronger than you expect.
-Bring a reusable water bottle for everyone - staying hydrated makes a huge difference with kids.
-Always pack a compact first aid kit - with kids, you never know when you will need it.
+Save this guide for later.
+Reapply sunscreen every two hours - the tropical sun is much stronger than you expect.
+Bring a reusable water bottle for everyone, refilled with sealed bottled water.
+Always pack a compact first aid kit - with kids, you never know when you'll need it.

 Water Adventure Essentials